 The American Council on Germany was incorporated in 1952 in New York as a private nonprofit organization to promote reconciliation and understanding between Germans and Americans in the aftermath of World War II.
-Among its founders were General Lucius Clay, Christopher Emmet, Ellen Z. McCloy, and Eric M. Warburg.
+General Lucius Clay, Christopher Emmet, Ellen Z. McCloy, and Eric M. Warburg were among its founders.
 John J. McCloy, the first civilian U.S. High Commissioner in Germany following the war, was the founding Chairman and continued to serve until 1987.

 In its early years, the ACG organized educational conferences and collected and published information on political and economic developments in Germany to make Americans aware of Germany’s strides toward democracy and Western integration.
 Under Mr. McCloy’s guidance, the ACG became a premier forum for high-level German-American discussions and a platform in the United States for Germany’s postwar generation of leaders to discuss Germany’s situation and challenges.
 In this vein, the ACG began its long tradition of inviting German leaders to the United States for discussions with U.S. policymakers and other concerned Americans.
 Chancellor Konrad Adenauer came to the United States under the Council’s auspices in 1953.

-Since then, Chancellors Kurt-Georg Kiesinger, Willy Brandt, Helmut Schmidt, Helmut Kohl, Gerhard Schröder, and Angela Merkel, as well as Federal Presidents Walter Scheel, Karl Carstens, Richard von Weizsäcker, Roman Herzog, Johannes Rau, and Christian Wulff have spoken before the Council.
+Since then, Chancellors Kurt-Georg Kiesinger, Willy Brandt, Helmut Schmidt, Helmut Kohl, Gerhard Schröder, Angela Merkel, and Federal Presidents Walter Scheel, Karl Carstens, Richard von Weizsäcker, Roman Herzog, Johannes Rau, and Christian Wulff have spoken before the Council.

-In 1959, the American Council on Germany, in collaboration with the Atlantik-Brücke, initiated the American-German Biennial Conferences, where high-level German and American opinion shapers and policymakers from academia, business, government, media, and the military meet to discuss the major bilateral and international issues of the day.
-These conferences have helped form professional and personal bonds among participants which serve to solidify the bilateral relationship.
+In 1959, the American Council on Germany initiated the American-German Biennial Conferences, where high-level German and American opinion shapers and policymakers from academia, business, government, media, and the military met to discuss the major bilateral and international issues of the day.
+These conferences helped form professional and personal bonds among participants who served to solidify the bilateral relationship.

 With this support, the Council was able to expand its activities dramatically.
 In 1976, the McCloy Fellowships were inaugurated, enabling young German and American professionals to visit each other’s countries and develop personal and working contacts with their transatlantic counterparts.
 More than 700 fellowships have been awarded in the fields of agriculture, art, environmental policy, journalism, labor, law, and urban affairs.

 In 1987, John J. McCloy stepped down as Chairman and was succeeded by Charles McC.
 Mathias, a former Senator from Maryland.
-A reorganization of the Council’s structure was also implemented following a Board committee study, resulting in the establishment of a full-time President’s position.
+A reorganization of the Council’s structure was also implemented following a Board committee study, establishing a full-time President’s position.
 David Klein, a former Foreign Service Officer who had served as U.S. Minister in Berlin, was named the Council’s first head.
 He was followed in 1988 by Carroll Brown, former U.S. Consul General in Munich.

-Also in 1987, the Council instituted and organized the Arthur F. Burns Lecture Series to honor the former U.S. Ambassador to Germany and member of the ACG’s Diplomatic Advisory Committee.
+Also in 1987, the Council instituted and organized the Arthur F. Burns Lecture Series to honor the former U.S. Ambassador to Germany and the ACG’s Diplomatic Advisory Committee member.
 The first lecturer was Karl-Otto Pöhl.
-Subsequent lecturers include Paul Volcker, Alan Greenspan, Hans Tietmeyer, Ernst Welteke, Dr. Henry A. Kissinger, and Dr. Rolf-E. Breuer.
+Subsequent lecturers included Paul Volcker, Alan Greenspan, Hans Tietmeyer, Ernst Welteke, Dr. Henry A. Kissinger, and Dr. Rolf-E. Breuer.

 The ACG’s national outreach program was initiated in 1991 when Lionel Pincus, a former business associate of Eric Warburg, made a five-year grant to the Council to finance the establishment of the Eric M. Warburg Chapters in selected American cities.
 The ACG sends approximately four to five speakers to each Chapter per year.